-Fill the water supply tank slowly through the FRESH WATER FILL deck plate.
-After filling tank, partially open all faucets.
-Turn on "Fresh Water System" switch at the helm.
+Fill the water supply tank slowly through the labeled deck plate.
+After filling the water tank, partially open all faucets.
+The fresh water system switch on the helm panel should be "ON."
 Allow the pump to run until all of the air is purged from the system and a steady stream of water is flowing from each outlet.
 Next, turn off the faucets one by one.

 As the pressure builds, the pump will automatically shut off.

-When properly primed and activated, the water system will operate like the water system in a home.
+When properly primed and activated, the water system will operate much like the water system in a home.
 An automatic pressure sensor keeps the system pressurized.
-If the system has been recently filled or has not been used for an extended period, air may accumulate at the pump and the system may have to be re-primed.
-Whenever the boat is left unattended, turn the fresh water system switch "OFF."
+If the system has been recently filled or has not been used for an extended period, air may accumulate at the pump and the system may have to be reprimed.

+Whenever the boat is left unattended, the fresh water system switch should be placed in the off position.

-DO NOT allow the fresh water pump to run dry; damage to the pump can occur.
-The fresh water pump works on demand and WILL NOT shut off when the tank is empty.
-Turn the water pump switch "OFF" when the system is not in use.
-Operating any pump from a low-charged battery can lead to a pump failure.
-Keep the batteries properly charged.
-The fresh water system must be properly winterized prior to winter lay-up.
-Refer to Winterizing.
+Do not allow the fresh water pump to run dry.
+The fresh water pump works on demand and will not shut off automatically when the tank is empty.
+This can result in damage to the pump.
+Always turn the water pressure switch "off" when the fresh water system is not in use.